Everything you need to know about Microsoft Power BI

 • To know your target customers,

-• To know the future trends in consumer behaviour,
+• To know the future trends in consumer behavior,

-• To effectively run your business by reducing operational and productional cost
+• To effectively run your business by reducing operational and production costs

-• To make an informed decision that can help to transform your business
+• To make an informed decision that can help transform your business

 • To create better and effective strategies for sales and marketing.